-Table 1: Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance Therapeutic Foster Care Placements - Referral for Staffing and/or Assessment: (FSA IV.1.2.)
+Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance Therapeutic Foster Care Placements - Referral for Staffing and/or Assessment: (FSA IV.1.2.)
 21. All Class Members that are identified by a Caseworker as in need of interagency staffing and/or in need of diagnostic assessments shall be referred for such staffing and/or assessment to determine eligibility for therapeutic foster care placement and/or services within thirty (30) days of the need being identified.
 This requirement shall not apply if the Caseworker withdraws the identified need in good faith and in the best interests of the Class Member within thirty (30) days.
-DSS has not yet proposed Interim Benchmarks and timelines to meet final target.
-66 Data are not available for this period.
+DSS has not yet proposed Interim Benchmarks and timelines to meet final target.66 Data are not available for this period.
 Data are not available for this period.
 67

 66 Pursuant to the Placement Implementation Plan, DSS was to propose a methodology for measuring compliance with this requirement by July 2019.
 Both DSS and the Co-Monitors recognize that the setting of an appropriate methodology is dependent upon a number of Placement Plan implementation issues that have yet to be resolved.

-Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance Therapeutic Foster Care Placements - Receipt of Recommendations for Services or Placement: (FSA IV.I.3.)
-22. All Class Members that are referred for interagency staffing and/or needed diagnostic assessments shall receive recommendations for specific therapeutic foster care placement and/or services within forty-five (45) days of receipt of the completed referral.
-The recommendation(s) may include diagnostic assessment, community support services, rehabilitative behavioral health services, therapeutic foster care, group care, and psychiatric residential treatment facility.
-Level of Care Placement recommendations shall utilize the least restrictive care philosophy suitable to the child's needs and seek to place a Class Member in a family setting with a community support system.
-DSS shall update the assessment at least annually thereafter, upon a placement disruption or upon a material change in the Class Member's needs.
-In making that determination, DSS may consider the full array of appropriate placement alternatives to meet the needs of the Class Members.
-Data are not available for this period.
-Data are not available for this period.
+67 Ibid.

+Final Settlement Agreement (FSA) Requirements Table 1: Summary Performance on Settlement Agreement Requirements

+Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance

+herapeutic Foster Care Placements - Receipt of 22.
+All Class Members that are referred Data are not available for this Data are not available for this

+ecommendations for Services or Placement: for interagency staffing and/or needed period. period.
 69

+diagnostic assessments shall receive Periodi Forest

+FSA IV.I.3.) recommendations for specific

+therapeutic foster care placement and/or

+services within forty-five (45) days of

+receipt of the completed referral.
+The

+recommendation(s) may include

+diagnostic assessment, community

+support services, rehabilitative

+behavioral health services, therapeutic

+foster care, group care, and psychiatric

+residential treatment facility.
+Level of

+Care Placement recommendations shall

+utilize the least restrictive care

+philosophy suitable to the child's needs

+and seek to place a Class Member in a

+family setting with a community support

+system.
+DSS shall update the assessment

+at least annually thereafter, upon a

+placement disruption or upon a material

+change in the Class Member's needs.
+In

+making that determination, DSS may

+consider the full array of appropriate

+placement alternatives to meet the needs

+of the Class Members.

-Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance DSS has not yet proposed Interim Benchmarks and timelines to meet final target.
-68 Therapeutic Foster Care Placements - Level of Care Placement: (FSA IV.I.4.&5.)
+Table 1: Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance DSS has not yet proposed Interim Benchmarks and timelines to meet final target.
+68 Therapeutic Foster Care Placements - Level of Care Placement: (FSA IV.1.4.&5.)
 23.a.
 Within 60 Days: At least 90% of children assessed as in need of therapeutic foster care placement shall be in the Therapeutic Level of Care and specific placement type that matches the Level of Care for which the child was assessed within sixty (60) days following the date of the first Level of Care Placement recommendation.
-DSS has not yet proposed Interim Benchmarks and timelines to meet final target.
-70 Data are not available for this period.
+DSS has not yet proposed Interim Benchmarks and timelines to meet final target.70 Data are not available for this period.
 Data are not available for this period.
 71

 68 Ibid.
 70 Ibid.
 71 Ibid.